 Lines are important in dance.
 We create shapes with our bodies and the quality of a line can either make or break the intention, message and aesthetics of a movement.

 Many dancers struggle to refine this technique on the pole, especially in the leg and foot area and it’s no wonder given the enormous feat we are requiring our bodies to perform while at the same time ensuring that we are protecting ourselves from a fall or injury – pointing our toes can sometimes be the last thing we’re thinking about.

 So what do we need to know in order to create beautiful leg lines in our dancing?

 For me, creating consistent, aesthetically pleasing leg and toe lines begins from the thigh.

-Lie down on your back, legs open into a “V” like position and imagine a spiral extending from the inside of your thigh, up around your knee, spiraling out around your calf, in around your ankle and extending out your big toe.
+Lie down on your back, legs open into a “V” like position and imagine a spiral extending from the inside of your thigh (hip flexor area), out around your thigh, spiraling around your knees and calf muscles and finally in around your ankle and extending out your big toe.

-Now take it to the pole…
+Now take it to the pole:

 With consistency and diligence you can train your body to reflect your desired movements.

 Lastly, teach yourself to be aware of lines outside of your dance from architecture and nature to shadows and the movement of water.
 Be mindful of them in your dance and present them in your movements.